 No!
 We’ll bring our own sustenance.
 But we do know there are some expert bakers out there, and we love sampling the fruits of your talents…. 😉

 In addition, the UNE Natural History Museum is open from 9:30am to 4:30pm weekdays, and has a great café and outside space.
 Let your curiosity get the better of you and visit us with your school students or your family.
 Schools and community groups can also book Voyager activities and tours at the UNE Natural History Museum.
 Group sizes are limited due to COVID-19 restrictions, however email us today to ask how we can customize a COVID-safe museum experience for your group.
-Click here to email directly or click here to visit their website directly and check out our amazing collections.
+Click here to email directly or click here to visit the Museum website and check out our amazing collections.